netlabtoolkit/ntk/README.md

 Creating a New Widget
 ---------------------
 Copy the Blank Widget folder located in the /app/scripts/views directory and name this new folder with the name of your widget.
+Rename the view file to your widget name (e.g. MyCustomWidget.js).
+You may also want to create and edit the corresponding .scss file in the /app/styles directory.

-This folder contains two files.
-A view file and a template file.
+The widget folder contains two files.
+A view file (e.g. Blank.js) and a template file (template.js).
 Open the view file to see comments on building out a custom view.
+In the view file, be sure to change names of the typeID, className and title to your new widget name.
+Also, rename the view file to your widget name (e.g. MyCustomWidget.js).

-Adding Your Custom Widget
+Adding Your Custom Widget to WidgetMap.js
 ------------------------
-When you are ready to run your widget you will need to add it into the system by opening the WidgetMap.js file located in the same directory (/app/scripts/views).
+When you are ready to test and run your widget you will need to add it into the system by opening the WidgetMap.js file located in the same directory (/app/scripts/views).
+There are three changes that need to be made to this file.

-Look at the top of the file in the define section:
+1) Look at the top of the file in the define section:
 ```
 define([
 	'views/Blank/Blank',